TheraForge/OTFMagicBox/README.md

     - name: "largeTitleFontSize"
       textValue: "20"
     - name: "titleFontName"
-      textValue: "Nurito Sans"  # Replace with the name of your custom font
+      textValue: "Noto Sans"  # Replace with the name of your custom font
     - name: "titleFontSize"
       textValue: "17"
     # ...